kestra-io/docs/content/docs/04.workflow-components/07.triggers/realtime-triggers.md

 - order processing,
 - realtime predictions or recommendations,
 - reacting to stock price changes,
-- shipping and delivery notifications.
+- shipping and delivery notifications,
+- ...and many more use cases that require reacting to events as they happen.

 In addition, Realtime Triggers can be used for **data orchestration**, especially for **Change Data Capture** use cases.
-For example, you can use the [Debezium Postgres](/plugins/plugin-debezium-postgres/triggers/io.kestra.plugin.debezium.postgres.realtimetrigger) plugin to listen to changes in a database table and start a workflow execution as soon as a new row is inserted, updated, or deleted.
+The [Debezium Postgres RealtimeTrigger](/plugins/plugin-debezium-postgres/triggers/io.kestra.plugin.debezium.postgres.realtimetrigger) plugin can listen to changes in a database table and start a workflow execution as soon as a new row is inserted, updated, or deleted.

 ## When to use Triggers vs. Realtime Triggers